How Healthy is Your Team?

 Another way that we show support for our co-workers is by giving them grace.
 As we said above, everyone has a bad day.
 If we can learn how to extend the grace that we would like to receive when we are having a bad day, things will go much smoother.

 Why are we there?
 Our mission should define everything that we do as a team.
 Everyone on the team should be clear on the leader’s vision and where the organization is going.
 It is good to revisit the vision from time-to-time to keep everyone focused on what we are supposed to be doing.

 What other things would you add to the list for keeping your team healthy?

-Annie and I are serving the Lord in the US and Brazil.
+Annie and I are serving the Lord in the US, South America, and India.
 We are training leaders and helping plant churches.
 Would you help us as we help others?
 Just click here to get involved.
-Obrigado!
+Thanks so much!